 Proposed Action equipment and materials would be transported on local roads to access the Proposed Action Areas, with many over-sized Proposed Action vehicles also traveling on those roads.
 As described in Section 3.9 - Transportation and Traffic, this may result in temporary congestion and reduction in travel speeds on Proposed Action Area roadways over the span of the Proposed Action.
-In addition, while no closures are anticipated, some lane closures may be necessary during the Proposed Action implementation period for trucks and equipment to enter the roadway.
-However, the Proposed Action would have limited local use of existing access roads.
+In addition, while no closures are anticipated, some lane closures may be necessary during the Proposed Action would have limited local use of existing access roads.
 Furthermore, Standard Protocols and Procedures for Traffic Management and Hazards and Access for Emergency Vehicles would be implemented as part of the Proposed Action to avoid and minimize potential effects on emergency and/or evacuation responses.
 Implementation of these Standard Protocols and Procedures as part of the Proposed Action would minimize and avoid impacts on emergency responses.